ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Experiments

-\textbf{Physical Concept Grounding Evaluation.} Table~\ref{tab:eval_result_on_phy} presents the evaluation results on the PhysObjects~\cite{gao2023physically}.
-It is noteworthy that even the advanced multi-modal large language model GPT-4v encounters challenges with tasks that require an understanding of physical concepts.
+Table~\ref{tab:eval_result_on_phy} presents the evaluation results on the PhysObjects~\cite{gao2023physically}.
+It is noteworthy that even the advanced MLLM GPT-4V encounters challenges with tasks that require an understanding of physical concepts.
 This struggle probably stems from its limited capacity for precise localization and a deficiency in visual physical reasoning.
-With the integration of SoM~\cite{yang2023set}, the GPT-4v has better localization ability while its performance remains suboptimal.
-Our \texttt{ManipVQA} outperforms PG-InstructCLIP~\cite{gao2023physically} which is also fine-tuned on PhysObjects, and we hypothesize that this enhanced performance can be attributed to the more powerful large language model and the ensemble of vision encoders deployed within our MLLM.
+With the integration of SoM~\cite{yang2023set}, the GPT-4V has better localization ability while its performance remains suboptimal.
+Our \texttt{ManipVQA} outperforms PG-InstructCLIP~\cite{gao2023physically} which is also fine-tuned on PhysObjects, and we hypothesize that this enhanced performance can be attributed to the more powerful LLM and the ensemble of vision encoders deployed within our MLLM.